 Plugins

 The plugins service offers the opposite functionality of the integrations service.
-While with integrations users can forward incoming data to third party platforms, with plugins users can acquire data from third party platforms.
+While with integrations users can forward incoming data to third-party platforms, with plugins users can acquire data from third-party platforms.
 This is particularly useful in non-IP-based communications, like Satellite IoT or LoRaWAN (e.g., TheThings Network), where the messages are sent to other platforms.
-However, the functionality can also be used with any third party platform that provides an API to collect the data.
+However, the functionality can also be used with any third-party platform that provides an API to collect the data.

-Two different protocols are currently supported in the plugins service:
+Three different protocols are currently supported in the plugins service:

 1. MQTT, where a MQTT client is subscribed to the broker that the user defines and listens for incoming messages.